Snip for MacOS - Quickstart guide

 Using a Snip result

-Snip gives many different formats of results:
+Snip returns many different text formats of results:

-- LaTeX (best for LaTeX editors)
+- Raw LaTeX (best for Notion)

-- Mixed text/LaTeX (best for Markdown editors)
+- Text & mixed text/LaTeX (best for LaTeX & Markdown editors)

-- PNGs (best for WYSIWYG editors)
+- PNG (best for WYSIWYG editors)

 - Image URLs (best for HTML pages like blogs)

 - Raw URL (best for sharing images in messaging & documentation tools)

 All formats can be easily copied to your clipboard by toggling between the tabs and rows with your up and down arrow keys.
 Whichever format row is selected will be copied to your clipboard automatically, so all you need to do is paste into your desired app.

 You can customize which format rows appear in the app or your desired LaTeX delimiters by going to Preferences > Formatting.

 - OCR: text and LaTeX, PNG/TIFF of the rendered result